hindu-comm/mail_stream_advaita-l/2013/12/Desire_Jnana_and_Mok/30__Nithin_Sridhar.md

 > > > But Jnana is opposed to Ajnana and Tatkaarya also.
 > > >
 > >
-> > ​Here you have to understand that whenever we talk about cause-effect
+> > Here you have to understand that whenever we talk about cause-effect
 > > relationship, it is direct in nature.
 That is *GYAna *is directly opposed
 > > to *aGYAna *only.
 > > '*Destruction of effects of aGYAna*' is effect of '*destruction of